-Knowing the anatomy and functioning of your knee can be one of the key components in preventing knee injury.
-But before this article will provides you with tips on how to prevent knee injury, here’s a quick discussion on its anatomy and function as well as the common causes of knee injuries.
+Knowing the anatomy and functioning of your knee can be one of the key components on preventing knee injury.
+But before this article will provide you with tips on how to prevent knee injury, here’s a quick discussion on its anatomy and function as well as the common causes of knee injuries.

 Anatomy and Function

 The knees are considered to be the most vulnerable joints in your body.
 They function not only to help you bend, run or walk but also wear the weight of your entire body.
 Picture it as a hinge that connects your upper and lower bones.
 They twist and rotate so that your body’s weight is well supported.

 Your knee’s composition includes four bones that are placed together through ligaments.
 Your tendons connect the muscles of your bone to your knee while the cartilage is the soft cushion on your joint.
 In addition to your cartilage, Bursaes also serve as cushions so that no bone or muscle will tear when you’re moving especially during strenuous activities.

 Knowing the causes of knee pain will help one gauge on how to prevent and heal it.
 Most knee pains are caused by sudden injury, arthritis or overuse.
 Overstretching usually performed by runners is also one of the common causes of knee pain.
 Pressure on the knee caused by grabbing the ankle of your knee and flexing it behind your leg will also cause you knee pain.
 Habitual performance of such will often soften the patella of your knees hence, injuring it.